percona/pmm-doc/source/dashboards/dashboard.mongodb-overview.rst

-.. _dashboard.mongodb-overview:
+.. _dashboard-mongodb-overview:

 |mongodb| Overview
 ================================================================================

 This dashboard provides basic information about |mongodb| instances.

-.. _dashboard.mongodb-overview.command-operations:
+.. _dashboard-mongodb-overview.command-operations:

-`Command Operations <dashboard.mongodb-overview.html#command-operations>`_
+`Command Operations <dashboard-mongodb-overview.html#command-operations>`_
 --------------------------------------------------------------------------------

 Shows how many times a command is executed per second on average during the